 One of my favorite things about my job as a travel writer is learning about a myriad of subjects.
 Therefore, when I was invited to Webster City, Iowa, to learn about their agricultural community, I jumped at the chance.
 My husband and I joined several other bloggers and their guests for three days.
 We not only learned about agriculture and the rural lifestyle in this community, but had a lot of fun, too.

 Not being a farm girl, I always thought beehives on bee farms were the natural ones.
-You know, the yellow, sort of rounded pyramid shape hives that you see in cartoons hanging from a tree.
-Was I ever wrong, as I found out when I took the Honey Barn Tur at Hunter’s Honey Farm in Martinsville, Indiana.
+You know, the kind that Winnie the Pooh tries to steal honey from.
+Was I ever wrong, as I found out when I took the Honey Barn Tour at Hunter’s Honey Farm in Martinsville, Indiana.